Nikhil28058/Nikhil28058/README.md

-Wine Quality Prediction: Built a parallel machine learning model using Apache Spark on AWS infrastructure, deployed with Docker and S3, achieving a high accuracy of 90%.

 Financial Risk Analytics: Analyzed high-volume financial transactions to detect inconsistencies and built predictive models to identify fraudulent transactions, improving fraud detection by 25%.